 For the final project of Fernando Lopez-Lezcano’s class, Sound in Space, I composed Dodecahedron, an acousmatic piece in 3rd order ambisonics, performed at Stanford’s Bing Concert Hall over the CCRMA GRAIL sound system.

 The musical material is mostly comprised of a sound mass, spatialized in a sphere around the listener.
-In that sense it continues the artistic vision of Hit’abkhut, taken further in certain aspects.
+In that sense it continues the artistic vision of Hit’abkhut, taken further in certain aspects (especially the spatial).

 A short overview of the piece and sound file for 3rd order ambisonics reproduction can be found here: